-Blog written by Anita Kerwin-Nye, founder of Every Child Should
+Anita Kerwin-Nye, founder of Every Child Should, has written a blog for CLOtC.

 My love for the outdoors and the role it has played in my personal well being is well documented.
 Similarly, how outdoor residentials and adventure learning took me down a very (positive) different path to the one I could have gone down.